Where Teens and Technology Meet: engaging teens with digital media

 - Learner Guide (doc) Use alone or with others to extend your learning.

 - Howard County Library System's HiTech Digital Media Lab (hclibrary.org/hitech)

-- HiTech's Escape from Detention game on iTunes (covered on the Daring Librarian)
+- HiTech's Escape from Detention game (covered on the Daring Librarian)

 - Videos on YouTube about HiTech Digital Media Lab

 - Howard County Library System is 2013 Gale/LJ Library of the Year and recognized as 2013 Top Learning Innovators by Urban Libraries Council.

 - GameMaker studio info: http://www.yoyogames.com/gamemaker/studio

 - More on Learning Labs in Libraries and Museums from IMLS

 - Teens and Technology 2103: report from Pew Internet and American Life Project